Atrial Septal Defect

 - Poor growth

 - Poor appetite

-DiagnosisYour doctor will ask about your symptoms and medical history.
+DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.
 A murmur may be heard when listening to the chest with a stethoscope.Your doctor may need pictures of your heart.
 This can be done with: